dakhodl/peacemaker/README.md

 docker-compose build
 // grab a coffee - first bundle could take a while docker-compose up web // starts the server in development
+// browse to the .onion you saw in hidden_service/hostname
+// first load will compile JS assets, grab another coffee
 ```